 I was chatting with someone today who was less familiar with Delphi.
 He asked what is it about Delphi that makes so many people continue to love it.
 I thought I would share my answer and see what everyone else thinks.

-- Fast native apps – When it comes to app performance Delphi was way faster than VB, and is competitive with Visual C++ and any other compiler out there.
-This is because it is builds native apps that run fast.
+- Fast native apps – When it comes to app performance Delphi was way faster than VB and is competitive with Visual C++ and any other compiler out there.
+This is because it builds native apps that run fast.

 - Database access – One of the original goal of Delphi was first class database connectivity.
 That is something Delphi continues to deliver.
 BDE was ahead of its time, but FireDAC is a whole new breed.
 And the great thing is there are so many 3rd party data access libraries to choose from, to give you just the right set of features you need.